-When it comes to choosing new windows for your home, the material you select can significantly impact the performance, aesthetics, and overall value of your property.
-In Australia, UPVC and aluminium are two popular choices, each offering unique benefits and drawbacks.
-This article will compare UPVC and aluminium windows, helping you make an informed decision that best suits your needs.
+When you’re choosing new windows for your home, the frame material has a major impact on performance, aesthetics, and long-term value.
+In Australia, UPVC and aluminium are the two most popular options, each with distinct strengths.
+This article will compare UPVC and aluminium windows so you can make a confident, well-informed choice.

 UPVC Windows